 Prioritize low-carbon materials and construction methods

-Carbon accounting efforts often reveal that a handful of materials (cement, steel, aluminum) dominate a project’s embodied carbon.
-Best practice is to specify lower-carbon alternatives wherever feasible.
+Carbon accounting efforts often reveal that a handful of materials (cement, steel, aluminum) dominate a project’s embodied carbon

 These best practices extend to construction methods: optimizing structural design to use less material, preferring renovation/adaptive reuse over new build (to avoid demolition and new material emissions), and working with contractors on efficient construction techniques.
 By accounting for and openly comparing the carbon impacts of different design choices, architects can drive the supply chain toward more sustainable options.